mjakeman/extension-manager/po/README.md

 Try to be consistent with choices that previous translator did, unless they contradict other GTK/GNOME applications translated terms or you think that your translation will suit better.

 ## How to contribute your translation
-If you think that you done with translation, it's time to send you translation as pull request to developers of Extension Manager!
+If you think that you done with translating, it's time to send your translation as pull request to developers of Extension Manager!

 This part might be tricky to someone who not familiar with software development and Github, so if you don't understand something, you can contact [community/developers here](https://github.com/mjakeman/extension-manager#-community), where you will get help!